-- Innovation itself is changing.
+Innovation itself is changing.
 It's apparent from the research that continuous innovation is now regarded as essential for business survival.
-As innovation becomes more embedded and sophisticated, corporates are making more informed decisions about which partners can solve specific challenges - Alongside this growing sophistication, service design and agile innovation methodologies are enabling businesses to validate concepts rapidly and move more quickly towards innovative solutions
+As innovation becomes more embedded and sophisticated, corporates are making more informed decisions about which partners can solve specific challenges methodologies are enabling businesses to validate concepts rapidly and move more quickly towards innovative solutions